 Real Food for Real Kids is committed to meeting the communication needs of people with disabilities.
 We will consult with people with disabilities to determine their information and communication needs.
-Real Food for Real Kids will take the following steps to make all new websites and content on those sites conform with WCAG 2.0, Level A by January 1, 2014.
+Real Food for Real Kids has taken the following steps to make all new websites and content on those sites conform with WCAG 2.0, Level A:

 - Our website currently conforms to WCAG 2.0, Level A standards

-Real Food for Real Kids will take the following steps to make ensure existing feedback processes are accessible to people with disabilities upon request by January 1, 2015.
+Real Food for Real Kids has taken the following steps to ensure existing feedback processes are accessible to people with disabilities:

 - Upon request, we accommodate feedback in a variety of formats including telephone, email, mail and in-person communication.